iservicesinc/php-boiler/README.md

 Starting from the top, the `.docker` directory stores our virtual host file for our docker instance, this should not require any modifications but, can be extended and modified to fit your project.
 The `node_models` directory is where NPM stores our dev dependencies such as webpack and sass.

 The `src` folder is where all the magic happens!
-Create components to include/require throughout your project in the `src/html/components` directory, place your sites icons in the `src/html/icons` directory, add pages in the `src/html/pages` directory, store images in the `src/html/static/images` directory.
-Add custom js files in `src/app.js`, and customize your styles in `src/sass/main.scss`.
+Create components to include/require throughout your project in the `src/html/public/components` directory, place your sites icons in the `src/html/public/icons` directory, add pages in the `src/html/public/pages` directory, store images in the `src/html/public/static/images` directory.
+Add custom js files in `src/js` and require them in `src/app.js`, and customize your styles in `src/sass/main.scss`.

 The included `.htaccess` file will handle url rewrites for pretty uri's.
 Modify `browserconfig.xml`, `favicon.ico`, and `site.webmanifest` as needed (or remove from project if not needed).
 The `.gitignore` file simply saves us from commiting unnecessary files to our repo.

 The `docker-compose.yml` and `Dockerfile` orchestrate our local development containers, these can be modified as needed. `package.json` is our dependency manager and allows us to install required packages using NPM or Yarn.
+Optionally,

 And finally, `webpack.config.js` is our configuration file that helps us compile and build our projects css and javascript, this can also be customized and extended to your hearts content.